 We’ve done the legwork and we’ve got the simple answer.

 Firstly, a budget doesn’t mean anything unless we follow it.
 And since we’re human, we sometimes tend not to.
 Therefore, we need to make it as clear and as easy as possible.
+So, how do you budget using pots?
 We need our money displayed clearly – a money dashboard.
 Every pound has an assignment before the month begins and you have a system in place to ensure that they perform that assignment.

 We’re going to show you a new budgeting system (or budgeting template) made possible by some of the up-coming “challenger banks”.
 It’s called “The Pot System” (formerly known as the jam jar or envelope system) and it is a fantastic budgeting template to get you on top of your financial accounts and financial life.
 It’s the envelope system, except in the 21st century.